MizaGBF/GBFAL/docs.md

 - `version`: Integer, the file version.
 Currently **1**.
 - `scene_queue`: Array, the list of elements to be updated with new scene files (Note: A scene file refers to an image used during fate episodes/cutscenes/etc...).
 For internal use only.
 - `sound_queue`: Array, the list of elements to be updated with new sound files.
 For internal use only.
-- `valentines`: Array, the list of IDs of elements with (possibly) white day or valentine scene files.
+- `valentines`: Object of ID, integer pairs, for elements with (possibly) white day or valentine scene files.
+The integer is unused.
 Elements are always from the `characters`, `skins` or `npcs` indexes.
 - `characters`: Object of ID, data pairs.
 If the element hasn't been updated, the data will be set to **0**.
 Otherwise, the data will be an array with the following format:
     - General format: A list of nine lists, each containing file names. (`[[], [], [], [], [], [], [], [], []]`).
     - Index 0: Spritesheets.
 Path: `sp/cjs/FILE.png`.